RSS 피드 구독하기

 How Kubernetes secrets are made available to pods

-- Volumes: Applications can retrieve secrets from volumes mounted as files within the pod.
-A cluster admin with access to the worker node's filesystem can also read these secrets.
+• Volumes: Pods can retrieve secrets from volumes mounted as files within the pod.

-A New Model: Splitting administrative responsibilities
+Splitting administrative responsibilities with CoCo

 Infrastructure Admins:

-- Operate and manage the underlying infrastructure (hosts, hypervisors, physical machines, and networks)
+• Operate and manage the underlying infrastructure (hosts, hypervisors, physical machines, and networks)

 Cluster Admins:

-- Manage the Kubernetes control plane and cluster-wide resources such as nodes, networking policies, RBAC roles, namespaces, and scheduling
+• Manages the Kubernetes control plane and cluster-wide resources such as nodes, networking policies, RBAC roles, namespaces, and scheduling

 Workload Admins: